collective/Products.CMFBibliographyAT/Products/CMFBibliographyAT/README.txt

 CMFBibliography provides various new content types:

-o Bibliography Entries: Highly structured content objects to hold bibliographic data referencing a publication.
+* Bibliography Entries: Highly structured content objects to hold bibliographic data referencing a publication.
 The schema is derived from BibTeX (LaTeX's bibliography handling modul).

-o Bibliography Folder: Enhanced 'Skinned Folder' with some import/import functionality (available through the 'import' tab).
+* Bibliography Folder: Enhanced 'Skinned Folder' with some import/import functionality (available through the 'import' tab).

 Allowed content types are restricted to reference types.